shuyu-li/freertos/FreeRTOS/Source/portable/XCC/Xtensa/readme_xtensa.txt

 without editing the source code.
 Here are some of the more useful ones:

-    XT_USE_THREAD_SAFE_CLIB Enable support for the reentrancy to provide thread-safety in the GNU newlib supplied with Xtensa Tools.
-Default off.
+    XT_USE_THREAD_SAFE_CLIB Enable support for the reentrancy to provide thread-safety for the newlib and xclib libraries supplied with Xtensa Tools.
+Default ON.

     Note, the follwing defines are unique to the Xtensa port so have names beginning with "XT_".